kube-ci/docs/docs/concepts/engine/crds/workplan.md

 ### status.taskIndex

 Indicates the zero-based index of the task which is currently running.
 In case of `Pending`, `Succeeded` and `Failed`, it is set to `-1`.

+### status.nodeName

+Indicates the node name where all the pods of this workplan are scheduled.
+It is set when first pod of the workplan is scheduled in a node.

 ### status.stepTree